benjhess/node-packer/node/doc/api/process.md

 * `sendHandle` {Handle object} a [`net.Socket`][] or [`net.Server`][] object, or undefined.

-*Note*: The message goes through JSON serialization and parsing.
+*Note*: The message goes through serialization and parsing.
 The resulting message might not be the same as what is originally sent.
-See notes in [the `JSON.stringify()` specification][`JSON.stringify` spec].

 ### Event: 'rejectionHandled'
 <!-- YAML